Thursday 23 May 1940

 The 14 Gladiator Glosters of RAF No. 263 Squadron enter into operation from Bardufoss north of Narvik.

 |P/O John "Jack" Benzie of No 242 Squadron RAF, shown at RAF Coltishall in 1940.
 He is a 25-year-old Canadian who bails out wounded south of Dunkirk on 23 May 1940.
 He is KIA 7 September 1940.|

 Convoy HG 31 departs from Gibraltar, Convoy SL 33 departs from Freetown.

 The British commission destroyer HMS Harvester (H 19) ( Lt.
 Commander Mark Thornton).

 Terrorism: The British arrest 76 IRA suspects in Northern Ireland.

-Anglo/Irish Relations: Irish head of state Éamon de Valera informs the British that Ireland will result a German invasion and will require British assistance if any landings take place.
+Anglo/Irish Relations: Irish head of state Éamon de Valera informs the British that Ireland will result in a German invasion and will require British assistance if any landings take place.

 British Homefront: The authorities arrest Sir Oswald Mosley, MP Captain Archibald Maule Ramsay, and dozens of others for being Fascist sympathizers, a crime under Defence Regulation 18B.
 Mosley is notorious for giving fascist speeches and being the leader of the British Union of Fascists, while Ramsay is associated with the Right Club, which opposes "organized Jewry."
-The Right Club is considered fertile ground for Nazi spies.
+The Right Club is considered fertile ground for German spies.

 The Crown approves the Treachery Act 1940.